Azure-Samples/azure-servicebus-messaging-samples/NetMessagingBinding/Readme.md

 ##Prerequisites

-If you haven't already done so, please read the release notes document that explains how to sign up for a Windows Azure account and how to configure your environment.
+If you haven't already done so, please read the release notes document that explains how to sign up for a Azure account and how to configure your environment.

 ##Configuring the Sample

 When the solution is opened in Visual Studio, update the <behaviors> and <client> sections in the App.config file of the PingClient project.
 Also, update the <behaviors> and <services> sections in the App.config file of the PingService project.

-The value for ‘issuerSecret’ should be available upon signup for a Windows Azure account and upon configuring your environment.
+The value for ‘issuerSecret’ should be available upon signup for a Azure account and upon configuring your environment.
 Please read the release notes for details.

 The value for ‘address’ in the <client> and <services> sections is a Service Bus Uri that points to the queue entity.
 The Uri should be of type sb://<ServiceBus Namespace>.servicebus.windows.net/PingQueue where the ‘PingQueue’ is the entity name.
 Note that the Uri scheme ‘sb’ is mandatory for all runtime operations such as send/receive.